NREL/COOLERCHIPS-Technical-Evaluation-Team/docs/index.md

 ### Upcoming

 - December 4 (Wednesday) at 4pm Eastern.
-The COOLERCHIPS Technical Evaluation Team will review the draft **Standardized Testing for COOLERCHIPS** document.
+The Technical Evaluation Team will review the draft **Standardized Testing for COOLERCHIPS** document.

 ### In-development: